esapekkasun/steam-review-sentiment/README.md

 ![image](assets/inference.png)

-## Inference API deployment
+## Inference API

 The inference API can be tested by running ```uvicorn main:app --reload```.
 The API can then be accessed on [localhost](http://127.0.0.1:8000).

 The API provides a HTTP POST method at **/review** path, which can be used for sending text and getting the sentiment as a reply.
 This can be tested with [FastAPI](http://127.0.0.1:8000/docs).

+### Building and running inference API with Docker

+Build Docker image and start inference API by running `docker compose up --build`.

+The API will again be available on [localhost](http://127.0.0.1:8000).

 ## Todo

 Further assess model performance with confusion matrix and other metrics.

-Containerize API and deploy model for public access.
+Deploy model for public access.

 Create a website that uses the API to show outputs from the model.